 Being a small city, Clarion does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Clarion who are college-educated is close to the national average for all communities of 21.84%: 20.67% of the adults in Clarion have a bachelor's degree or advanced degree.
+In terms of college education, Clarion is nearly on par with the US average for all cities of 21.84%: 20.67% of adults 25 and older in Clarion have a bachelor's degree or advanced degree.

 The per capita income in Clarion in 2022 was $35,505, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $142,020 for a family of four.
 However, Clarion contains both very wealthy and poor people as well.